 Fast forward to 2018, I have listened to the audiobook half a dozen times yet it is the first month of the year.
 What changed, you may ask.
 Why the sudden obsession?

 The book starts in a rather poor setting; a thoughtful Bansir the chariot builder is introduced.
 Working from his workshop just about his house, he is thoughtfully discouraged at the leanness of his purse.

-His wife appearance at the door and serves a reminder that he needs to keep working in order to afford the days meal.
+His wife appeared at the door and serves a reminder that he needs to keep working in order to afford the days meal.

 He is returned to normalcy by the appearance of his best friend Kobbi, the musician.
 The two men talk about their state of ‘lack’ and how they wish to fatten their lean purses with gold.

-We will seek the advise of Arkad, The Richest Man In Babylon.
+We will seek the advice of Arkad, The Richest Man In Babylon.

 Profound Results, Simple Methods.